jiuneypachevitch/problem-1081-rust-solution/README.md

 # Problem 1081 resolution with Rust \o/

+### Recursive dfs algorithm on graph using approach with graph implementation using dynamic memory allocation and graph implementation using adjacency matrix.

 ### The solution was built using two approaches:
  - Graphs with dynamic memory allocation - see file `graph-with-dynamic-memory-allocation.rs`
  - Graphs using adjacency matrix - see file `graph-with-adjacency-matrix.rs`